thdoan/jscrab/README.md

 - Redesigned swap modal dialog
 - Replaced bitmaps with vectors for HiDPI screens
 - Introduced randomness to make computer more human
+- Enhanced desktop gameboard to be fluid (scales to window size)

 ## Dependencies for local build